fsvreddit/automod-sync/README.md

 ## Sharing rules that aren't in your core AutoMod ruleset

 Some subreddits, such as those dedicated to produce libraries of rules may wish to share rules without having them in the main Automod wiki page.
-In the settings
+In the settings page you can configure a list of wiki pages that will also be checked for when importing rules.

 ## Privacy controls